nero19960329/RayTracer/README.md

 This is a photo-realistic ray tracing renderer written in C++.
-Also as a course project, you can see <a href="https://github.com/nero19960329/RayTracer/blob/master/report.pdf">report</a> in this repository.
+Also as a course project, you can see <a href="https://github.com/nero19960329/RayTracer/blob/master/report.pdf">ray tracing</a> and <a href="https://github.com/nero19960329/RealTimeGI/blob/master/report/report.pdf">mcpt</a> reports.

 ## Dependencies

 + Visual Studio 2013
 + OpenCV 3.1.0
++ Matlab libraries

 ## Use